 - A single-instance (or solo) environment, then terminate and rebuild the whole environment (See ELT on notes below).

-- An application slave, then terminate the specific degraded instance by clicking on the dashboard, and then add a new instance (See ITR on notes below).
+- An application slave, then terminate the specific degraded instance by clicking to the right of the instance on the dashboard, and then add a new instance (See ITR on notes below).

 - An application master, then promote an app slave to be app master.

-- A database replica, then terminate the specific degraded instance by clicking on the dashboard, and then add a new instance (See ITR on notes below).
+- A database replica, then terminate the specific degraded instance by clicking to the right of the instance on the dashboard, and then add a new instance (See ITR on notes below).

 - A database master, then promote a database replica to be database master.

-- A utility instance, then terminate the specific degraded instance by clicking on the dashboard, and then add a new instance, using the most recent snapshot (See ITR on notes below).
+- A utility instance, then terminate the specific degraded instance by clicking to the right of the instance on the dashboard, and then add a new instance, using the most recent snapshot (See ITR on notes below).

 - You must know the difference between the "Environment Level Terminate" (ELT) and the "Instance Terminate reference" (ITR).
 The first one is identified by the button "Terminate" located at the top of the environment's page, above its name.
 The second one is identified by a "Terminate" link next to each instance ID.